MicrosoftDocs/biztalk-docs/biztalk/core/step-1-reference-the-schema-dll2.md

 ---
-description: "Learn more about: Step 1: Reference the Schema DLL"
+description: "Learn more how to  reference the schema DLL."
 title: "Step 1: Reference the Schema DLL2 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"